cucapra/diospyros/evaluation/README.md

   but the process is not automated).
 To reproduce the cycle-level simulation statistics from our paper, we have provided reviews limited access to our research server (with permission from the AEC chairs).

+We estimate the required components of this artifact to take around 2 hours of reviewer time.
+To run one optional memory intensive kernel takes an additional 4.5 hours; and inspecting additional elements or writing new kernels will take additional time.

 [virtualbox]: https://www.virtualbox.org/
 [theia]: https://github.com/sweeneychris/TheiaSfM